plasmon360/plasmon360.github.io/content/articles/Misc/understanding_randomness_with_a_coin_part1.md

 ![]({filename}/images/coin_toss_expt3.png){.center}

-We try to fit the relationship between the uncertainity in fraction of heads and the number of tosses with a functional form a/sqrt(n), where n is the number of tosses and a is constant.
-The fits looks pretty good, so we can concude that it is following inverse of square root of n relationship.
+The code tried to fit the relationship between the uncertainty in fraction of heads and the number of tosses with a function of a form a/sqrt(n), where n is the number of tosses and a is constant.
+The fits looks pretty good, so we can conclude that it is following inverse of square root of n relationship.
 This is an important conclusion and can be also proved mathematically.
-It forms the basis of many stastical tests and parameters like standard errors and confidence intervals.
+It forms the basis of many statistical tests and parameters like standard errors and confidence intervals.

 So what does it means to say a coin has a probability of 0.5?
 If we have very large number of tosses in a trial, then we could expect the fraction of heads to be very close to a value of 0.5.